 We support the conservation of ancestral knowledge in indigenous communities, the protection of their sacred territories and their traditions.
 We are dedicated to investigating, recovering and defending the mystical experience as a core element of transcending our collective and individual challenges and moving towards the evolution of consciousness, peace, and sustainability.

 We provide support and accompaniment to our allies in the A'i community in Ecuador and in the community of traditional practitioners in Gabon; both communities have made important progress in the constitution of a new non-profit institution in each of their countries.

 spiritual emergency support:

 The spiritual emergence process is a natural process of growth and awakening of an individual's spiritual potential.
 Usually, it happens slowly throughout our lives and it integrates smoothly.
 However, it can also happen quickly or intensely, and in this case, it can seem disturbing and out of context with our normal life, precipitating a personal crisis known as a spiritual emergency.

-Granting activists, politicians, writers, institutions, and social leaders in general the opportunity to partake of the transpersonal experience provided through our network; understanding that as social leaders, whatever they derive from such experiences will expand exponentially towards earth and the global development of consciousness.
+Granting activists, politicians, writers, institutions, and social leaders the opportunity to partake in the transpersonal experience provided through our network.
+We believe that as social leaders, whatever they derive from such experiences will expand exponentially towards the benefit of the earth and the global development of consciousness.

 projects in incubation: